-UMass Amherst CareerConnect
+UMass Amherst Handshake

-As a student at UMass Amherst you have access to our UMass Amherst CareerConnect database.
-CareerConnect is your starting point, allowing you to search nationwide for co-ops, internships, and full-time jobs.
+As a student at UMass Amherst you have access to our UMass Amherst Handshake database.
+Handshake is your starting point, allowing you to search nationwide for co-ops, internships, and full-time jobs.
 Log in with your SPIRE NetID and SPIRE password.
 You can create and save searches specific to your needs or use the quick search buttons for internships and co-ops in general.

-How to Search for Opportunities on CareerConnect
+Tips to Search for Opportunities on Handshake

 - Go to the Jobs and Internships tab, and select Search.